gitlabhq/gitlab-runner/docs/configuration/tls-self-signed.md

   - `~/.gitlab-runner/certs/hostname.crt` on *nix systems when GitLab Runner is executed as non-root.
   - `./certs/hostname.crt` on other systems.
 If running GitLab Runner as a Windows service, this will not work.
-Use the last option instead.
+Specify a custom certificate file instead.

 Notes: